zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The “background” is what you hear in addition to the person talking on the audio.
 It’s the other noise in the room, or other noise th at is present in addition to the person talking, or perhaps the music that is being played.
 Young says, “Sometimes it” – meaning the static – “is so loud t hat it drowns out the other sounds.”
 “To drown (drown) out” is a two-word phras al verb meaning for the noise or the sound to be louder than something else  so that you can’t hear what you want to hear.

-If I’m talking to you and suddenly there’s a big mo torcycle that drives by and makes a lot of noise, if that noise is very loud, i t might drown me out.
+If I’m talking to you and suddenly there’s a big mo torcycle that drives by and makes a lot of noise, if that noise is very loud, it might drown me out.
 You won’t be able to hear me because the noise of the motorcy cle is too loud.
 My neighbor likes to sing to himself sometimes, very loudly, an d that sometimes drowns out my television that I am listening to, so I have to turn my television volume up, and then he sings louder, and then I turn my television  up even louder.
 You get the idea.

 Silvia says, “Oh no, the voices are distorted, too. ” “To be distorted” (distorted) means to be difficult to hear or to understand, usu ally because there is some problem with the recording or because the device yo u are listening to has a problem.
 A voice that is “distorted” might be one t hat is suddenly very high or very low.
 This would be an example of a distorted v oice.
 That’s really bad distortion.
 I apologize for that.